-John Keating, a highly experienced director and head coach in college and club coaching circles, will begin the 2014 season as his fourth at the Head Men's Soccer Coach at Belmont Abbey College.
+John Keating, a highly experienced director and head coach in college and club coaching circles, will begin the 2016 season as his sixth at the Head Men's Soccer Coach at Belmont Abbey College.

 After a 6-11-1 season in his first year on the Crusader touchline, Keating led the Abbey to a Conference Carolinas Tournament berth with a 6-10 record and a 4-6 league mark.
 Two Crusaders were named all-conference.